rajnishdargan/ubi-strapi-provider-mw/docs/arch-diagrams.md

 3. **Data Sources**:
    - Strapi CMS: Stores benefit and form configurations
    - Applications DB: Stores application data
-   - ONDC Network: Enables network-wide operations
+   - UBI / ONEST Network: Enables network-wide operations

 These diagrams provide a clear visualization of the system's architecture and its operations.
 They serve as a reference for understanding component interactions and data flows within the Provider system.